Get ReceiptGet Receipt

 What this guide covers

-• Create the receipt only after the client payment is recorded.
+• Use the template only after a real client payment, deposit, or milestone is recorded.

-• Include the project, payment method, paid amount, and receipt number.
+• Include seller details, client details, project reference, amount paid, payment method, and receipt number.

-• Send a clean PDF and keep it tied to the invoice, contract, or job note.
+• Export the customer copy and keep it tied to the invoice, contract, or project record.

 Table of contents

-That timing matters.
 If the client has not paid yet, send an invoice or payment request instead.
-If the client paid a deposit, create a receipt for the deposit amount and label the remaining balance separately.
+If the client paid only part of the project, issue a receipt for the exact amount received and label the remaining balance separately.

 Client situationBest document

-Client paid the full balanceReceipt for the completed payment
+Client paid a milestone or final balanceReceipt for the completed payment

-The receipt should be easy for the client to match to the work they bought.
-Use the same project name, invoice reference, or contract milestone your client already recognizes.
+The template should be easy for the client to recognize and easy for you to trace later.
+Reuse the same project name, invoice number, service description, or milestone label that already appears on the underlying client record.

-Keep payment details clear without exposing sensitive card, bank, or account information.
-A payment method label is usually enough for the customer copy.
+Keep the customer copy clear without exposing sensitive card or bank details.
+A payment method label is usually enough when the receipt already matches your private payment record.

 Seller details

-Your freelance name or business name, contact email, and optional business address.
+Your freelance name or business name, contact email, and optional business address or website.

 Client details

-Client name, company, billing contact, or project contact tied to the paid work.
+The client name, company name, billing contact, or project contact tied to the paid work.

 Payment details

-Amount paid, payment date, payment method, receipt number, and invoice or job reference.
+Amount paid, payment date, payment method label, receipt number, and invoice or project reference.

-A simple freelance receipt does not need to look like a full accounting report.
-It needs enough context for the client and enough structure for your own records.
+A freelance receipt does not need accounting jargon.
+It needs enough detail for the client to match the payment to the work and enough structure for your own records.

 Receipt fieldExample